Alex-Holzer/Code_Snippets/file_handling.md

                   - nrows (int, optional): Number of rows to read.

     Returns:
-        pyspark.sql.DataFrame or None: A PySpark DataFrame containing the data from the specified sheet, or None if an error occurs.
+        DataFrame or None: A PySpark DataFrame containing the data from the specified sheet, or None if an error occurs.

     Raises:
         ValueError: If the file_path is empty or None.